-- The Company provides tax approval regularly and on legal dates to the competent authority. - The Company's records were inspected for the years from 2009 to 2019.
+- The Company provides tax approval regularly and on legal dates to the competent authority. - The Company's records were inspected for the years from 2009 to 2019. - Years of 2020/2021 are under inspection.

 - The Company pays taxes deducted from employees immediately.
-Quarterly declarations are submitted on time, and tax inspection and payments have been carried out until 2005. - The Company's records were inspected for the years till 2018 and tax assessment was received.
+Quarterly declarations are submitted on time, and tax inspection and payments have been carried out until 2005. - The Company's records were inspected for the years till 2018 and tax assessment was received. - Inspection for the years 2019-2021 is still in progress.

-- The inspection and payment of taxes until 2015 has been completed and the taxes payable by the Company have been paid in full up to that date. - The Company's records for the years 2016/2019 were inspected, assessed and taxes were paid
+- The inspection and payment of taxes until 2015 has been completed and the taxes payable by the Company have been paid in full up to that date. - The Company's records for the years 2016/2019 were inspected, assessed and taxes were paid. - Years of 2020/2021 are under inspection.